Sylvia Garcia

 Sylvia Rodriguez Garcia (born September 6, 1950) is an American lawyer and politician who has been serving as the U.S. representative for Texas's 29th congressional district since 2019.
 Her district covers much of eastern Houston.
 A member of the Democratic Party, she previously represented the 6th district in the Texas Senate.

 Early life and education

 Sylvia Rodriguez Garcia was born in San Diego, Texas, and raised in Palito Blanco in west central Jim Wells County, the daughter of Luis and Antonia Rodriguez Garcia.
 She is the eighth of ten children.
 Her family are Mexican Americans.

 After graduating from Ben Bolt-Palito Blanco High School, Garcia attended Texas Woman's University on a scholarship.
 She graduated with a degree in social work and began a career as a social worker.
-She later received her Doctor of Jurisprudence degree from Texas Southern University Thurgood Marshall School of Law.
+She later received her Juris Doctor degree from Texas Southern University Thurgood Marshall School of Law and was licensed to practice law in Texas.

 Early political career

 City of Houston

 In the early 1980s, Houston Mayor Kathryn Whitmire appointed Garcia as presiding judge of the Houston Municipal System.
 She served for an unprecedented five terms under two mayors.

 In 1998, Garcia became Houston city controller.